floriculture/Custom-3d-human-pose-dataset/README.md

 ![Zhang Zheng you](https://github.com/floriculture/Custom-your-own-3d-human-pose-dataset/blob/main/pic/pic9%20%E7%9B%B8%E6%9C%BA%E5%86%85%E5%8F%82%E6%A0%87%E5%AE%9A%E5%AE%9E%E6%99%AF.PNG)

 The camera intrinsic parameters also include radial distortion and tangential distortion.
 In Human3.6M, we need to calibrate three tangential distortion coefficients and two radial distortion coefficients.
+We can project gt 3d human pose data onto the imaging plane of a camera using camera intrinsic and extrinsic parameters to obtain gt 2d human pose data.

+### 4. The camera extrinsic and intrinsic information in videopose3d model about h36m dataset